 During the subject period, preparation and grading of the site continued.
-Material was shifted by excavators to rows.
-The material was then relocated, compacted, and graded.
-Roots from the earlier tree removal were removed during the operation.
-By the end of the subject period, all remaining roots have been removed except from the northern end of the access road.
+Roots from the earlier tree removal have been removed except from the northern end of the access road.
 The substation site grading has been mostly completed to sub-grade level.
 An additional few inches of material will be imported from off site to reach final grade.
+Preparation for structure foundations was in progress towards the end of the subject period.
+Grading work has been slowed by rain events during the subject period.

-The access road has been excavated (see Figure 1), except for a section next to Seventh Standard Road (see Figure 2), which will be excavated soon in conjunction with coordination with the local roads department, including traffic control.
+The access road has been excavated (see Figure 1), except for the entrance to Seventh Standard Road (see Figure 2).
+The permit for the work on the entrance has been obtained from the City of Bakersfield.
+That construction will be completed as soon as the soil has dried sufficiently.
 The access road will be filled to grade with imported material and paved (sixteen foot width).

-The contractor used a water truck for compaction (see Figure 3).
+The contractor used a water truck for compaction.
 So far, dust control has not been necessary because of recent winter rain events and continued cold temperature.

 All personnel receive environmental training by a representative of Transcon Environmental, Inc., a PG&E consultant, prior to commencing work on the Project.
 This training includes all subjects included in the mitigation measures and the SWPPP for the project.
-Thirty-seven employees have received training to date.
 The training materials, as well as pertinent permits, and other Project documents, were available on a daily basis onsite.
-The sign-sheets were viewed by the CPUC EM.
+The sign-sheets have been viewed by the CPUC EM.
 The sign-up sheets will be sent to the CPUC.